FriendlyCaptcha/friendly-captcha-sdk/README.md

 [![NPM Version badge](https://img.shields.io/npm/v/%40friendlycaptcha/sdk)](https://www.npmjs.com/package/@friendlycaptcha/sdk)

-The SDK that is used to integrate Friendly Captcha into your website.
+The SDK that is used to integrate Friendly Captcha v2 into your website.

 This is the code that runs on your website, inserting the captcha widget.

-> ⚠️☝️ This is the SDK for **Friendly Captcha V2 only**, which is currently in preview only.
-You likely want to use the [SDK for Friendly Captcha v1](https://github.com/friendlycaptcha/friendly-challenge) instead.
+> ⚠️☝️ This is the SDK for **Friendly Captcha V2 only**.
+If you are looking for the v1 SDK, you can find that [here](https://github.com/friendlycaptcha/friendly-challenge).

 ## Installation